 - China Slowdown or Not, Developing Markets Remain Key - These markets are where the business challenges and opportunities are.
 New countries and new cities we hadn’t considered 10 years ago will be at the core of companies’ growth and value creation.
 We need to continue to look forward and anticipate the future of these developing markets.

-With these new challenges, our VUCA world will require organizations to be future-focused and forward thinking.
+With these new challenges, our VUCA world will require organizations to be agile, resilient, future-focused and forward thinking.
 New opportunities will require constantly changing operating paradigms, with new blueprints, new challenges and new risks.

-Evaluate how your organization is preparing to meet the challenges of the VUCA world evidenced by the 13th Fortune Global Forum.
+Evaluate how your organization is preparing to meet the challenges of the VUCA world evidenced by today’s hyper change world.
 See if your organization is ready to meet the challenges.
 Take our complimentary VUCA Stress Test today.